 MEET THE TEAM

 Chief Executive Officer

 Stedman is an experienced executive and non-executive director within the resources, research and non-profit sectors.
 He has wide experience in membership organisations, regulation and policy development, stakeholder engagement and advocacy.
 Prior to joining the FBICRC bid consortium in 2018, he was chief operating officer WA for oil and gas association APPEA.
 He previously worked as a deputy director general with the WA Department of Mines & Petroleum and in senior external affairs roles with BHP Billiton (including assignments to PNG and the US), Woodside Petroleum and the WA Chamber of Minerals & Energy.

-Stedman is a director of the Australian Gas Industry Trust and of cultural organisation FORM.
-He previously chaired the industry advisory group for the WA Energy Research Alliance, was a board member of the Australian Centre for Energy & Process Training and the Minerals Research Institute of WA.
+Stedman is a director of the cultural organisation FORM.
+He previously chaired the industry advisory group for the WA Energy Research Alliance, was a board member of the Australian Centre for Energy & Process Training, the Minerals Research Institute of WA and is a former director of the Australian Gas Industry Trust.
 He has a bachelor of arts from UWA.

 P: 08 9266 2882

 Jacques leads its comprehensive whole-of-value-chain research program for future battery industries and is responsible for driving high quality research outcomes which address industry needs.
 Jacques has been a key member of the CRC consortium since its inception leading much of the consultation with industry and research participants which formed the basis of the successful bid for Commonwealth funding.
 Prior to joining the CRC he was Director of the Curtin University Gold Technology Group and held the Chair for Extractive Metallurgy in the WA School of Mines at Curtin University.